sguox002/leetcode/review/hash.md

     }
 ```

-### 3	Longest Substring Without Repeating Characters		Medium
+### 3	Longest Substring Without Repeating Characters		(-Medium-)
-Given a string, find the length of the longest substring without repeating characters.
+Given a string, find the length of the longest substring without repeating characters.<br/>
-this is a highly rated question.
+this is a highly rated question.<br/>
 ```cpp
 int lengthOfLongestSubstring(string s) {
         vector<int> dict(256, -1); //char vs the index